 Upper Sixth share their post-interview experiences with possible Lower Sixth applicants.

 February (Lower Sixth)

-Talk to pupils about Oxford and Cambridge.
-This will include some statistical inpur from Mr M Stickings which highlights the extremely competitive nature of the courses.
-Pupils apply for Open Days.
+Talk to students about Oxford and Cambridge.
+This will include some statistical input from Mr M Stickings which highlights the extremely competitive nature of the courses.
+Students apply for Open Days.

 April (Lower Sixth)

-Higher Education Evening for Parents and Pupils includes a talk on Oxbridge.
+Higher Education Evening for parents and students; includes a talk on Oxbridge.

 June (Lower Sixth)

 The final day of the Lower Sixth post AS level study leave is the Oxbridge Day.
 This begins with students sitting Oxbridge entrance papers in their chosen subjects, followed by a series of talks and workshops with an Old Elthamian from Oxbridge.
 Initial discussions of personal statements and academic summer projects.

 Students attend Open Days in Cambridge and Oxford.
 This is the peak season for departmental and College Open Days, although they are sometimes offered at other times of the year.
 Students provide written feedback on their Open Day experiences.

 This above programme runs in conjunction with the enrichment offered by the individual academic departments.
 We may vary our work from year to year.
 We often receive information directly from the Universities inviting students to apply for study days, essay competitions and other academic events.
 Students are encouraged to participate in these.
 Other courses are offered, for example residential study weeks at Villiers Park.
 In addition to the above, we host an advice evening every March for local schools in the state sector.
 Admissions Tutors from both Oxford and Cambridge talk to teachers and students about the institutions and their courses.